monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### Summary

-If you want to back-pressure source `Observable` when emitting new events, use:
+If you want to back-pressure a source `Observable` when emitting new events, use:
 - `map` for pure, synchronous functions which return only one value
 - `mapEval` or `mapParallel` for effectful, possibly asynchronous functions which return up to one value
 - `flatMap` for effectful, possibly asynchronous functions which return a stream of values

-If you want to process source `Observable` concurrently, use:
+If you want to process source `Observable`s concurrently, use:
 - `mergeMap` if you want to process all inner streams
 - `switchMap` if you want to keep only the most recent inner stream

 ## Scheduling

 `Observable` is a great fit not only for streaming data but also for control flow such as scheduling.
-It provides several builders for this purpose and it's easy to combine it with `Task` if all you want is to run a `Task` in specific intervals.
+It provides several builders for this purpose and is quite easy to combine with `Task` if all you want is to run a `Task` in specific intervals.

 ### intervalWithFixedDelay (interval)

 `Observable.intervalWithFixedDelay` takes a `delay` and an optional `initialDelay`.
-It creates an `Observable` that emits auto-incremented natural numbers (longs) spaced by a given time interval.
-Starts from 0 with `initialDelay` (or immediately), after which it emits incremented numbers spaced by the `delay` of time.
+It creates an `Observable` that emits auto-incremented natural numbers (`Long`s) spaced by a given time interval.
+It starts from 0 with an `initialDelay` (or immediately), after which it emits incremented numbers spaced by the `delay` of time.
 The given `delay` of time acts as a fixed delay between successive events.